“Whose” shows possession, while “who’s” is a contraction of “who is” or “who has.”

 apostrophe shows possession.
 In reality, whose shows ownership, while who’s only shortens who is or who has.
 Remembering this rule will instantly improve your writing.

 There is no difference between British and American English usage, which makes the rule universal.
-Whether you are writing an email, exam answer, article, or social media post,
+If you are writing an email, exam answer, article, or social media post,

 choosing the correct form shows strong language skills.
 Always test the sentence by expanding who’s.
 If the sentence still makes sense, you are correct.
 If not, use whose.